houxuejie/GP3/README.md

 # FIle of Python
 The python folder contains the Python code for the four algorithms.
 # File of maltlab
-The maltlab folder contains the maltlab code for the four algorithms,and because the MATLAB code is too large to upload completely, only the sioux Falls road network is displayed in this folder.
+The maltlab folder contains the maltlab code for the four algorithms,and because the MATLAB code is too large to upload completely, only the sioux Falls road network is displayed in this folder.If you want complete data and codes, please contact 201821060832@std.uestc.edu.cn.
 # Dependencies
 Python 3.6+
 NumPy